August 29, 2012

-Speaking of tools, our venerable Harbor Freight angle grinder stopped working in the middle of cutting out some parts for the rear suspension.
-The motor slowed down and then just stopped altogether.
+Speaking of tools, our venerable Harbor Freight angle grinder stopped working in the middle of cutting out parts for the rear suspension.
+The motor slowed down and then stopped altogether.
 The thing only cost us $20, so what the heck, we got our money's worth.
 As we were getting ready to toss it in the garbage, we dug out the original box it came in, and were shocked to find inside a small plastic bag with a pair of new brushes.
-I'm not sure what was a bigger surprise—that they went to the extra expense of including a new set of brushes, or that they actually expected the thing to last long enough to need a new set of brushes.
+I'm not sure what was a bigger surprise, that they went to the extra expense of including a new set of brushes, or that they actually expected the thing to last long enough to need a new set of brushes.

-We started with the A1 tube, which gets in the way of the differential flange, then cut a giant chunk out of the C tube to clear the transmission.
+We started by cutting up the A1 tube, which gets in the way of the differential flange, then we cut a giant chunk out of the C tube to clear the transmission.
 We also welded in an extra support on the bottom of the transmission tunnel, then, in preparation for welding in the floor, we sanded down the remaining beads on the bottom of the frame.
 This was something we could have done months ago, if we were at all organized.
 Of course waiting until the last minute has several advantages, although I can't think of what they are just now.

 So we'll test-fit the engine and transmission in the next few days, and for now we believe that dismantling the build table, finishing up all the welds, cutting the frame tubes and building the spare carrier qualifies as four steps in our rolling chassis countdown, which leaves about 20 or so, maybe less.
 I think somewhere between the spare tire carrier and the natural logarithm I might've lost track.
 But we'll go through our notes before the next meeting and come up with the correct answer.
 In any case, it won't be long.